 If you're planning to travel outside of the U.S. and need a new or renewal passport prior to travel, you're expected to use normal channels for getting a passport through either an acceptance facility or renewing by mail.

-But for travelers who may find themselves short on time or dealing with some sort of travel emergency, you can come in person to the Atlanta passport office, and with proper forms and documentation, you can have your passport issued as soon as the same day.
+But for travelers who may find themselves short on time or dealing with some sort of travel emergency, you can come in person to the Atlanta passport office, and with proper forms and documentation, have your passport issued as soon as the same day.

 This is called an expedited passport and requires an extra fee [currently $60.00] over and above the standard passport processing costs.